3 killed, 14 seriously injured in Greyhound bus crash near Highland, Illinois

 "I almost lost my life, you know what I'm saying," he added.
 "That's probably going to get to me for a little bit.
 I ain't never been through something like this."

 The Illinois Department of Transportation initially expected the interstate closure at the Silver Lake Rest Stop, between mileposts 30 and 24, to last until 7 a.m.
-All lanes have since reopened.
+All lanes and the exit ramp to the rest area have since reopened.

+The route between Indianapolis and St. Louis takes four hours.
+The crash happened 45 minutes from the St. Louis destination.

 A spokesperson for Greyhound shared the following statement Wednesday: